Document — Culprit Security Posture

 Alerts arrive at a Cloudflare Worker that authenticates the sender, encrypts the raw payload with pgp_sym_encrypt, and parks it in a vault table keyed to your tenant.
 The edge handler returns 200 OK and enqueues the work — no downstream system sees plaintext on the ingest path.

-A detector then walks the payload for PII and ePHI (emails, IPs, hostnames, account names, free-text) and swaps each match for a <TOKEN_…> placeholder.
+A detector then walks the payload for PII and ePHI — email addresses, IP addresses (v4 + v6), internal hostnames, secrets and API keys, identifiers (UUIDs, hashes, tokens), credit cards, SSNs, and any custom patterns you configure — and swaps each match for a <TOKEN_…> placeholder.
 The original value is encrypted into a per-tenant token dictionary; the sanitized event is what flows into correlation, LLM prompts, logs, and notifications.
 Rehydration is a single route — an authenticated reveal endpoint that checks tenant scope on every request before decrypting — and every reveal writes to the audit log.

 Data handling